maxkapur/maxkapur.github.io/_posts/2050-11-20-rbenv-vs-conda.markdown

 a little easier to work with than Miniforge’s interactive installer script.

-I *think* this is a sustainable solution, although those are probably bold words from the guy who just set all this up yesterday.
+I *think* this is a sustainable solution, although those are probably bold words from the guy who just set all this up last week.